 This muscle must be stretched and massaged simultaneously by your therapist in order to reduce lower back pain.
 Typically, clients can get relief by combining treatment of the QL muscle with 20 minutes of massage on the gluteus medias.

 After working on the QL muscle, ask your therapist to focus on the gluteus medius for 20 minutes.

 The gluteus medius is a posterior hip (or buttocks) muscle that frequently causes pain when the QL muscle is irritated.
 The gluteus medius becomes inflamed as it tries to compensate for the QL’s dysfunction.
 Your massage therapist should focus on simultaneously stretching and massaging the gluteus medius as you lie on your stomach.

 Kate has been able to provide significant pain relief to numerous clients by using these massage techniques in only one session.
 She recalls,

 "One of my clients had experienced severe low back pain for 3 months.
 After his doctor ordered an MRI, he was worried he would have to have surgery.
 He visited the chiropractor where I worked as a massage therapist, and I assessed that his QL was ischemic (so tight that the blood supply got cut off).
 Working on these specific muscles, I loosened them and increased their blood flow, and the client was pain-free after one session."

 Most likely, your massage therapist is well-versed in the muscles that cause back pain, but don’t hesitate to speak up and specifically request this type of massage if you suspect your pain is due to muscle dysfunction.

-- For an at-home version, see: How Tennis Balls and Duct Tape Can Morph into a Do-It-Yourself Massage for Lower Back Pain
+- For an at-home version, see: How to Use Tennis Balls for DIY Lower Back Pain Massage

 Thank you to Kate, who works at Goode Integrative Health Care for sharing her expertise to help our readers achieve back pain relief through massage therapy.